s3633096/SEPM/cincoticket/README.txt

 From the Welcome Screen choose (1) View Open Tickets.
 The system with then list all open tickets assigned to the user in order of severity.

+To test the 'Change your Password' feature, login with a valid account listed above, and then select option 2) Change your password.
+Required conditions will be shown and the password will only change successfully if those conditions are met.
+If it fails an error message will be shown and the user directed back to their menu.
+If it succeeds a success message will be shown and now future logins for this user will use the new password.
+*Note that as we have not implemented a database yet, the change will only pertain to the current session of the application.
+*Also note that this is separate to the 'Reset Password' feature which appears on the screen BEFORE logging in.